heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 heroImage: "hero-hexagonoids.png"
 ---

 I've been wanting to play around with BabylonJS for quite a while and I finally made a game.
-Check out [hexagonoids.heygrady.com](https://hexagonoids.heygrady.com/) to play it right now.
 It's an Asteroids clone that takes place on the surface of a sphere.
-I've made the code open source and posted it to [heygrady/hexagonoids](https://github.com/heygrady/hexagonoids).
+I

-This was a fun project that also allowed me to play around with Vercel.
+Check out [hexagonoids.heygrady.com](https://hexagonoids.heygrady.com/) to play it right now.
+The code is available at [heygrady/hexagonoids](https://github.com/heygrady/hexagonoids).

 ## Goals